leaherb/GoFish/README.md

 # GoFish
 > This project is a work in progress

-## Purpose

-The purpose of this project is to use Python to search Gapminder.org datasets for possible features of interest by using simple filters:
+Use Python to search Gapminder.org datasets for possible features of interest:

 1. feature pairs with a moderate to strong Pearson's correlation coefficient
 2. additional filters TBD

-A possible improvement to this project is to incorporate or compare machine learning model(s).
+A possible improvement to this project is to incorporate machine learning.

 ## Overview